-Just under an hour’s drive from home is the beautiful Brecon Beacons National Park.
-In attempts to keep in good health and get in shape, I often plan trips to the various walks, trails and hikes in the local spectacular scenery.
+In less than an hour’s drive from Cardiff is the beautiful Brecon Beacons National Park.
+In attempts to keep in good health and get in shape, I often plan trips to the various walks, trails and hikes in the spectacular local scenery.
 I headed to the area known as Waterfall Country where an unusually large number of publicly accessible falls are to be found.

-On bank holiday Monday I stopped in Ystradefellte at the Cwm Porth car park (£4 for the day).
 Ystradfellte is a small village, which won Powys Village of the Year in 2004.
-The tiny village is a very popular stop off for tourists to visit the waterfalls and caves.
-In previous visits I have seen groups coasteering and caving.
+It is a top-rated stop off for tourists to visit the waterfalls and caves.
+In previous visits, I have seen groups coasteering and caving.
 It has a small 16th Century church and pub, and post office which is only open for 2 hours a day Monday-Friday.

 The lush wooded valley landscape is a moderate to advanced walk that takes in the picturesque scenery and waterfalls.
-For those who are overweight or out of shape it really is a great aerobic exercise.
-Hiking boots are not essential, however I would recommend a good pair of trainers as there is uneven terrain and some steep steps.
+If you are starting your exercise journey, it might not be one for you.
+You do need some exertion, and to be sure on your feet.
+There are some steep hills and a lot of uneven ground.
+Hiking boots are not essential; however, I would recommend a good pair of trainers.

-I would highly recommend those living in south Wales or from further afield Visiting Brecon to explore the area.
-With fascinating scenery including hills, lakes, caves, forests and of course the waterfalls there is so much to discover.
-Especially the plentiful towns and villages with characterful country pubs, which are always my favourite part of the visit.
+I would highly recommend those living in South Wales or from further afield to explore the area.
+Don’t get me wrong; at times, I curse myself when my thighs are burning from climbing up the steep hills.
+However, I love it!
+The scenery is fascinating.
+You see hills, lakes, caves, forests and of course the waterfalls.
+There is so much to discover.
+I enjoy visiting villages with characterful country pubs – my favourite part of the visit.